eivindj-nordic/sdk-nrf/samples/cellular/http_update/modem_full_update/README.rst

 |test_sample|

 1. Start the application and wait for a prompt for pressing a button.
 #.
-Press the button or type "download" in the terminal emulator to start the update procedure.
+Press the **Button 1** button or type "download" in the terminal emulator to start downloading the update.
-#.
-Once the download has completed, the modem update procedure begins automatically.
+   Once the download is complete, the modem update procedure begins automatically.
-#.
-Press the **Reset** button or type "reset" in the terminal emulator to reset the development kit.
+   Once the modem update procedure is complete, the modem is reinitialized to run the new firmware.
 #.
 Observe that the LED pattern has changed.

 Dependencies